Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Soon after Jax apears to help as well

-Max and Jax fight together but sepratly as neither wants help from the other
+Max and Jax fight together but separatly as neither wants help from the other

 Max is surprised to find that Airiona is a Cyvolter and stops Jax from finishing her or cuting her tail off leting her escape.
 Jax is enraged by this Max exclaims that she is not a bad.
 Jax Responds that she tried to kill Minia how is she not a bad guy

 ### 7. Approach To The Inmost Cave
 Episodes: 19, 20, 21, 22

+Max again vist the cave in which he found the CyTek but this time without Spike and discovers missing/tampered items.

-Max asks Spike if he was behind the recent attacks he tells him "No of course not, I told you the Citizens will eventually rise up to take their right full place as the masters of Cybervators".
+Max asks Spike if he was behind the recent attacks he tells him "No of course not, all I did was provide the truth.
+I told you the Citizens will eventually rise up to take their right full place as the masters of Cybervators."

 Max prepares for the championship training, stratigizing, and developing more tech.